DerrekWoodworth/senior_research/README.md

 ## Senior Research

-TPaaS Teach Pentesting as a Service.
-TPaas is a service for a professors to create Cyber Ranges for their students to learn Cyber Security through offensive methods.
+Jace, the Teaching Pentesting as a Service tool.
+Jace is a service for a professors to create Cyber Ranges for their students to learn Cyber Security through offensive methods.

 ## Dr. Plante
 I have dockerized every component.
 You should be able to run this on your local machine.
 There is **no** integration with Kubernetes.